Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  These preferences control hiding of bibliographic records from display in the OPAC.
-Each bibliogrphic record you want to hide from the OPAC simply needs to have the value "1" in the field mapped with Suppress index (942$n field in MARC21, no official field in UNIMARC).
+Each bibliographic record you want to hide from the OPAC simply needs to have the value "1" in the field mapped with Suppress index (942$n field in MARC21, no official field in UNIMARC).
    The indexer then hides it from display in OPAC but will still display